Section 504 of the Rehabilitation Act of 1973 – Americans with Disabilities Act of 1990

 Discrimination against any individual on the basis of race, color, national origin, sex, disability, age or religion in the admission or access to, of treatment or employment in the

 district’s programs and activities is prohibited.
-Kay Hill, at 416 E Elm, Sedan, KS, Phone (620) 725-3186 has been designated to coordinate compliance with nondiscrimination requirements contained in Section 504 of the Rehabilitation Act of 1973 and The Americans With Disabilities Act of 1990.
+Rusty Arnold, Superintendent, at 416 E Elm, Sedan, KS, Phone (620) 725-3186 has been designated to coordinate compliance with nondiscrimination requirements contained in Section 504 of the Rehabilitation Act of 1973 and The Americans With Disabilities Act of 1990.
 Information concerning the provisions of these Acts, and the rights provided there under, are available from the compliance coordinator.